netgroup-polito/frog4-openstack-do/README_INSTALL_ONOS.md

 	sudo wget -c http://downloads.onosproject.org/release/onos-$ONOS_VERSION.tar.gz
 	sudo tar xzf onos-$ONOS_VERSION.tar.gz
 	sudo mv onos-$ONOS_VERSION onos
+	sudo chown -R USERNAME:GROUP onos
+`Substitute USERNAME and GROUP with your username and group so you don't have to run ONOS as root user.
+It's recommended to create an unprivileged user named sdn.
+To do this just type "sudo adduser sdn --system --group" and substitute USERNAME and GROUP with sdn respectively.`

 Now you can run ONOS by typing in a terminal: